OfficeDev/office-js-docs-pr/reference/manifest/hosts.md

 # Hosts element

+Specifies the Office client application where the Office add-in will activate.
 Contains a collection of host objects and their settings.

-This element overrides the **Hosts** element in the parent portion of the manifest.
-Hosts is a child of the [VersionOverrides](./versionoverrides.md) element.
+When included in the [VersionOverrides](./versionoverrides.md) node, this element overrides the **Hosts** element in the parent portion of the manifest.

 ## Child elements